 As well as the preserved rooms in the house it was very interesting to go down in the basement and see all the documents and history from the second world war when the house was used to draw up bomb-target maps.
 What an interesting conversation we had about chamber pots and rations!

-As this stop was just a motorway avoidance tactic for us we didn't get to explore the formal gardens, the produce of the walled gardens or the wood and park lands but from what we saw anyone that did explore would not be disappointed.
-We finished our visit with an ice cream and cuppa in the courtyard cafe and a browse round the NT shop.
+As this stop was just a motorway avoidance tactic for us we didn't get to explore the formal gardens, the produce of the walled gardens or the wood and parklands but from what we saw anyone that did explore would not be disappointed.
+We finished our visit with an ice-cream and cuppa in the courtyard cafe and a browse around the NT shop.

-After a quick couple of hours we headed back to the car to get on route as there was still a good 100 miles until we got home and as we drove out of Hughenden you could feel our car struggling and I prayed for our safety.
-Well those prayers were answered as literally as we approached the roundabout to get back on the M40 the engine management light appeared on our car and we drove into a retail park instead.
+After a quick couple of hours, we headed back to the car to get on the route as there was still a good 100 miles until we got home and as we drove out of Hughenden you could feel our car struggling and I prayed for our safety.
+Well, those prayers were answered as literally as we approached the roundabout to get back on the M40 the engine management light appeared on our car and we drove into a retail park instead.

 Thank God for the AA, literally, they really do give such peace of mind and I would never be without my membership.
 About 90 minutes after placing our call our AA man arrived and spent 20 minutes or so tinkering.
 Diagnostics said we had a misfire and our car was only running on 3 cylinders and hence the sluggish driving.
 He checked all the connections and managed to get the engine management warning cleared and us back on the road for the last couple of hours of our journey.

 By this time it was 7pm and the kids were hungry, so a speedy stop for a Maccy D's and we finally arrived home at 10pm.
 11.5 hours after we started our supposed 4-hour journey!